 Investments are exposed to various risks, such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is possible that changes in values of investment securities could occur in the near term and that such change could materially affect investment balances and activity included in the financial statements.
 MSLF's investments are maintained in a diversified portfolio in an attempt to minimize potential risk associated with securities to the extent possible.

-Two donors accounted for approximately 74% of MSLF's total contribution support for the year ended December 31, 2020.
-One donor accounted for approximately 69% of MSLF's total contribution support for the year ended December 31, 2019.
+Two donors accounted for approximately 62% and 58% of MSLF's total contribution support for the years ended December 31, 2022 and 2021, respectively.